 Bailey Electric Automobile

-In Margaret Rice's book, "Sun on the River", the Bailey Family History, 1955, she states that when Col. Edward Bailey, S. R. Bailey's son returned home from the Spanish American war in 1899, his father took him to the factory to show him his surprise.
+In Margaret Rice's book, "Sun on the River", the Bailey Family History, 1955, she states that when Col. Edward Bailey, S. R. Bailey's son returned home from the Spanish American War in 1899, his father took him to the factory to show him his surprise.
 It was a Bailey Electric Victoria Phaeton.
 His son stood there looking at what he called the most beautiful car that he had ever seen.
 He wanted to take it for a spin, but his father said that the weight of the battery was too much for the motor and had to wait for a lighter battery.
-With Bailey's help, Thomas Edison had finally made the ideal battery.
-Bailey kept experimenting with his car until he put into production in 1907.
-By the tremendous cost of the experiments, he had depleted his finances and had to incorporate his company.
-It was now S. R. Bailey and Co., Inc. This was the first car built in Amesbury. ( An 1898 date was also mentioned in the Britannica Enclopedia.
+This was the first car built in Ammesbury.
+In 1906, Exide and Edison batteries could now be used.
+The Exide battery came with the car, but the Edison, which was a much better one could also be purchased at a much higher cost.
+Bailey kept experimenting with his car until in November, 1906, he informed the press that the Bailey Electric automobile was now in production for the 1907 model year

 1907 Bailey Electric Victoria Phaeton Autmobile